Tom Werner: Community and philanthropy

 Werner is the founding Chairman of the Red Sox Foundation, the charitable arm of the Boston Red Sox.
 Since its creation in 2002, the Red Sox Foundation has donated to more than 1,780 organizations, helped 288 Boston public school students with college scholarships through the Red Sox Scholars program, and supported hundreds of youth baseball programs in New England.

 In 2008, Werner was involved in the creation of the Home Base Program, a partnership between the Red Sox Foundation and Massachusetts General Hospital to help veterans and their families cope with PTSD and traumatic brain injuries.

 In November 2011, the Red Sox Foundation received Major League Baseball's first-ever "Commissioner's Award for Philanthropic Excellence" for the foundation's "Red Sox Scholars" program.

 In January 2013, Werner received the Dave Winfield Humanitarian Award from the Professional Baseball Scouts Foundation at the organization's annual "In the Spirit of the Game" Sports and Entertainment Spectacular.

 On October 30, 2014, Werner received the "Outstanding Civilian Service Award" from the United States Army for his creation of the Home Base Program.

 From 2016 to 2020, Werner donated $113,250 to Democratic candidates and causes.

 Personal life

-Werner lives in Los Angeles.
+Currently, Werner lives in Los Angeles.
 He is divorced from his first wife Jill Troy Werner; they have three children: a son and two daughters.
 In January 2022, he became engaged to ABC News correspondent Dr. Jennifer Ashton.
 They were married on November 5, 2022, at the Harmonie Club in New York City.
-Jennifer has two children.
+Dr. Ashton has two children.